jackscanlan/locus-pocus/README.md

 # Locus-Pocus
-Tools for finding extracting barcoding and other taxonomically informative loci from genome assemblies
+Tools for finding and extracting barcoding and other taxonomically informative loci